-2023 Design Quality Standards and Requirements
+2024 Design Quality Standards and Requirements

-The terms of this Appendix B are the minimum requirements for any project awarded low-income housing tax credits in 2023.
+The terms of this Appendix B are the minimum requirements for any project awarded low-income housing tax credits in 2024, and are based on the ICC ANSI A117.1- 2017 requirements.
+In the event new requirements are issued, projects are expected to comply with the most recent ANSI requirements.
 Required documents must be prepared by an engineer or architect licensed to do business in North Carolina.